nolash/psstalk/README.md

    shows the swarm overlay address of the node (your address)

+    /list

+   shows a list of current handles and peers

     /add <handle> <swarm overlay address>

    adds a new peer. you need at least one to send messages